ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 comments: true
 ---

-> Azure is Microsoft's cloud platform.
-It offers great services like
-> foo bar

-# Using Azure AD to secure Angular and Spring Boot applications.
+> Azure Active Directory or Azure AD for short, is Azure's identity provider and authorization server.
+> In this blogpost, we will discuss how to use it to secure web applications.
+> More specifically an Angular SPA which makes calls to a Spring Boot backend.

+# Finding the perfect OAuth flow for your needs

 When starting out with Azure AD and how to use it for authentication in your apps, it's important to think about the setup that you want.
-Do you want your Angular Single Page App (SPA) to be the OAuth client or would you rather the Spring Boot back end to fulfill that role?
+Do you want your Angular Single Page Application (SPA) to be the OAuth client or would you rather the Spring Boot back end fulfills that role?

 If the SPA is the OAuth client, the Spring Boot application will be configured as a Resource Server.
 This means it's up to Angular application to orchestrate the login and obtain access tokens.
-These access token then grant access to other services (resource servers) on behalf of the user.
+These access token then grant access to other services such as our Spring Boot backend, which we call a Resource Server in OAuth terms.

-The other scenario, where the Spring Boot back end acts as the OAuth client, this will be performed in the backend and the Angular application will only maintain a session with the backend.
+The other scenario, where the Spring Boot back end acts as the OAuth client, this will be performed in the backend.
+In this case, the Angular application will only maintain a session with the backend.

-There are multiple pros and cons to both scenarios:
+There are multiple advantages and disadvantages to both scenarios:

 SPA as OAuth Client / back end as resource server:
 + back ends can be stateless